Frequently Asked Questions

 Please call our office at 1-800-281-1072

-For the most part, weather does not affect our internet signal, except the phenomenon, RF Ducting, which can weaken the internet signal for a period of time while it is occurring
+For the most part, weather does not affect our internet signal, except the phenomenon, RF Ducting, which can weaken the fixed wireless internet signal for a period of time while it is occurring

 RF Ducting and your internet signal